pravega/video-samples/README.md

 ![grid-sample](images/video-samples-diagram.png)

-This project demonstrates methods to store, process, and read video with Pravega and Flink.
+This project demonstrates methods to store, process, and read video with Pravega and Flink which are key components of Dell EMC Streaming Data Platform (SDP).
 It also includes an application that performs object detection using TensorFlow and YOLO.

 ## Components

 - Pravega: Pravega provides a new storage abstraction - a stream - for continuous and unbounded data.
   A Pravega stream is a durable, elastic, append-only, unbounded sequence of bytes that has good performance and strong consistency.